Flagship audit · the quote calculator

 Berkeley Lab's “Tracking the Sun” 2024 edition1 reports that 2023 residential installed prices ranged from $3.20 to $5.20 per watt at the state-median level (host-owned, cash basis, inflation-adjusted).
 Verdicts:

-- $3.20–$4.20: lower half of the state-median band — reasonable in most states
+• $3.20–$4.20: lower half of the state-median band — reasonable in most states.

-- $4.20–$5.20: upper half of the band — could be a high-cost state, could be a markup; check your state's specific median
+• $4.20–$5.20: upper half of the band — could be a high-cost state, could be markup.
+Check your state in our cost-per-watt guide.

 Dealer-fee gap: LBNL 5–50% range

-LBNL's own language1: "installed prices reported for these systems likely include dealer fees, adding anywhere from 5-50% to the total up-front price paid by the customer."
+LBNL's own language1: “installed prices reported for these systems likely include dealer fees, adding anywhere from 5-50% to the total up-front price paid by the customer.”
 We treat the inflation between the cash price and total financed payments as the operative gap.
 Below 5% reads as real APR cost; inside the 5–50% range flags as likely dealer fee; above 50% exceeds LBNL's documented band and warrants direct investigation of the lender and the cash quote.
+The loan calculator isolates the gap.

 Production sanity: PVWatts typical US range